This area of the site is for you to view all types of company pension schemes and their features.

 There are also some rather complex rules that affect schemes that were in force and had value (be it funds or unfunded promises) that are quite complex.
 How the rules affect existing schemes will depend upon whether your scheme was set up before 1 September 2003 or after.

-Unapproved retirement schemes are extremely complex and we suggest you contact us for advice.
+Unapproved retirement schemes are extremely complex and we do suggest you contact us for advice.